csvidit/Repertoire/README.md

 ## Ongoing Developments
 * User authentication via FirebaseAuth (currently planning only Google sign-in).
 As of now, the app uses a single anonymous user and global read/write for testing purposes.
+* Use a Google Cloud SQL database rather than a local database, connect it with FirebaseAuth.

 ## External Libraries
 * Firebase